Tarek-Chaouali/partitioning/README.md

     2. `Partitioning a list using  a **recusrsive mechanism**`

 ## Installation

+in order to install the Project
+You nedd to Install Java

-in order to install the Project you need to make sure that maven is well installed :[ https://maven.apache.org/install.html ]
+you need to make sure that maven is well installed :[ https://maven.apache.org/install.html ]

 Add maven to path environment variable